-Although I’ve been researching soaking grains (catch up on the posts here) like mad, I haven’t come across any particular research on phytic acid in nuts.
+Although I’ve researched soaked grains like mad, I haven’t come across any particular research on phytic acid in nuts.
 If I defer to the phytic acid expert, Amanda Rose, she also claims there is not much food science on nuts, perhaps because grains are a bigger concern because they are a larger part of many people’s diets.

 “If your diet does not have a lot of nuts and seeds, do not worry too much about the phytate content.
 Enjoy your food just as it comes off the tree or the plant.
 If you rely on foods like nut-based milk, you may want to consider fermenting them before drinking them.
 I would consider using water kefir grains to make fermented nut milk.”

-How much salt to add for various nuts:
+How much salt to add to 4 cups of nuts:

 |Pecans, Walnuts*||2 teaspoons|